pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Solution: Hiearchical probabilities
 We need to upgrade our architecture away from hidden layers to a probabilitic hiearchy, specifically, hiearchical probabilistic graph models (PGMs).
 Hiearchical PGMs break down components and assign probabilities to their relationships.
-This approach uses similar math Google Page Rank.
+This approach uses similar math as Google Page Rank.

 For example, I want to create synthetice intelligence to be able to summarize books.
 We can use a hiearchy of a book described (starting from the "building block") as composed of words, sentences, paragraphs, chapters, and, finally (the top of the hiearchy) the book.